Shapley values and machine learning to characterize metamaterials for seismic applications: A SENSITIVITY ANALYSIS FRAMEWORK BASED ON SHAPLEY VALUES

 \section{A SENSITIVITY ANALYSIS FRAMEWORK BASED ON SHAPLEY VALUES}

-Game theory is a mathematical approach often utilized in decision making, especially in situations involving social interactions.
-This approach is widely used in economics, politics, strategic game industry and also in fields such as engineering and computer sciences \citep{Bhuiyan_2018}.
+Game theory is a mathematical approach often utilized in decision-making, especially in situations involving social interactions.
+This approach is widely used in economics, politics, the strategic game industry, and fields such as engineering and computer sciences \citep{Bhuiyan_2018}.
 In the language of game theory, a situation is referred to as a `game' and each party involved in the situation is referred to as a `player' \citep{R_Giles_2010}.
 The study of game theory is broadly classified into cooperative and non-cooperative game theory.
-In a cooperative game, each player agrees to work together for achieving a desired result.
+In a cooperative game, each player agrees to work together to achieve the desired result.
 On the other hand, non-cooperative game theory considers situations in which each player wants to achieve success, regardless of the other players decisions; that is, there can be competition among players.
-For further details on game theory, see \citet{osborne1994course}.
+For further details on game theory, see \citep{osborne1994course}.

 In a seminal paper, \citet{shapley1953value} proposed an approach to evaluate a game by calculating the marginal contribution of each player; these marginal contributions are quantified by Shapley values \citep{S_Hart_1989}.
 Shapley value is helpful to determine the value of each player when there is cooperation among them \citep{J_Castro_D_Gamez_2009}.
 When this idea is integrated into the field of metamaterials, a game---where the material properties are the players---can be constructed.